SuriMunir/SuriMunir/README.md

-Hi my name is Munir Suri.
-I am a 50 years old and decided to explore the world of coding by self teaching myself from udemy and you tube tutorial videos.
-I do this more as a hobby for now but with a clear objective of building something on my own someday.
-I can be reached on email ID munir.suri@divishiconsulting.com
+I'm Munir Suri, a 50-year-old coding enthusiast.
+I've recently begun exploring the world of programming through self-teaching using Udemy courses and YouTube tutorials.
+While coding is a hobby for now, my goal is to eventually create something meaningful on my own.

+Feel free to contact me at munir.suri@divishiconsulting.com.